miownag/miownag/README.md

 - 👋 I'm Mio
 - Frontend
-- Used to work for Bytedance
+- Used to work at Bytedance
-- Now in AMS Tencent, doing sth of AD
+- Now in AMS Tencent, doing sth of ADs

 <!---
 miownag/miownag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.